Dance Gavin Dance: 2024-present: Andrew Wells era, Pantheon

 On May 10, 2024, the band released two singles, "Speed Demon" and "Straight From the Heart" alongside a music video for both.
 The two singles were their first to feature Andrew Wells as full-time clean vocalist.
 Later that year, they embarked on the Popular MonsTOUR II tour with Falling in Reverse, joined by Secret Band guitarist Martin Bianchini in Andrew's place on guitar.

 On January 14, 2025, the band announced their first headlining tour since Tilian's departure, the Return of the Robot tour, with The Home Team, SeeYouSpaceCowboy, and Dwellings.
 SeeYouSpaceCowboy dropped off the tour shortly after the announcement and were replaced by Belmont.

 On May 8, 2025, the band announced their next full-length album, Pantheon, alongside the release of the single "Midnight at McGuffy's".
 A second single, entitled "All The Way Down", released on May 22, 2025.
-Two additional singles, "Trap Door" and "Space Cow Initiation Ritual", released on July 9, 2025 and August 13, 2025.
+Two additional singles, "Trap Door" and "Space Cow Initiation Ritual", released on July 9, 2025, and August 13, 2025.
 Pantheon released on September 12, 2025, marking their longest gap between albums to date.
 The album was their first full-length to feature Andrew Wells as the lead clean vocalist.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.
+The band will also make an appearance on the 2026 Vans Warped Tour.
+They will also tour with Novelists, The Fall of Troy, Horse the Band and Wolf & Bear from May to early July.

+On May 22, 2026, Tree City Sessions 3 was released on all digital platforms, with the physical release on June 19.